nlpie/biomedicus/docs/deploy-pipeline.md

 -d "${BODY}" | python -m json.tool
 ```

+This functionality will work with either .txt files or .rtf files using the same command.

 ## Deploy using the docker image

 You can also deploy the end-to-end REST pipeline using the biomedicus docker image: